It’s easier to curse the darkness than to light a candle!

 and changing luck.

 Skilled eyes that can pierce through the veil

 mastering the spirit world.

 Call it what ye will – but the veil between the worlds is at its thinnest.

-The Church o’ Rome made this feast into All Hallows’ Eve, the start o’ All Saints’ Day to honor the Christian saints and martyrs – and All Soul’s Day that remembers the souls o’ the dead.
-There’ll be Soul Cakes eaten instead o’ meat, candles lit for the dear departed, vigils, feasts, and the ringin’ o’ church bells everywhere.
+The Church of Rome made this feast into All Hallows’ Eve, the start of All Saints’ Day to honor the Christian saints and martyrs – and All Soul’s Day that remembers the souls of the dead.
+There’ll be Soul Cakes eaten instead of meat, candles lit for the dear departed, vigils, feasts, and the ringin’ of church bells everywhere.

-The youngsters have just celebrated Halloween, short for Hallowed or Holy Evening, and remembered the frailty o’ life wi’ skeletons, ghouls, cobwebs, tombstones, and demons.
-They hoped to chase evil and death away by honoring the darkness.
+The youngsters have just celebrated Halloween, short for Hallowed or Holy Evening, and remembered the frailty of life with skeletons, ghouls, cobwebs, tombstones, and demons.
+They hope to have chased evil and death away, by honoring the darkness.
 Some carved turnips into Jack o’ Lanterns for those lost souls who’ve been denied both Heaven and Hell.
 There were pranks and guising to imitate mischievous spirits, costume feasts, processions, and mummers’ plays.
-I’m sure you did plenty o’ frolicking.

 Aye, it’s a powerful week — but be careful to guard your own soul!